andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 | Biodiversity effects                                | User influence                                                                    | Collaboration with suppliers and buyers                |
 These non-financial indicators measure the "soft" values of a company, which are often put under the umbrella term ESG (Environment, Social, Governance).
 The concept of ESG has gained traction as society increasingly acknowledges that companies carry responsibilities extending beyond profit, growth, and employment.
 Companies are increasingly being held accountable for their direct and indirect climate and environmental impact, their efforts in relation to working conditions, gender equality and community relations.
 Not only are their customers making stricter demands, but there is also more and more sustainability regulation both nationally, from the EU and globally.
 A company's ESG efforts can ensure, that the company can live up to the expectations of the outside world in relation to the environment, society and corporate governance.

-- **Environment** in ESG covers the company's actions in relation to the environment and climate.
+- **Environment** covers the company's actions in relation to the environment and climate.
 - **Social** refers to social aspects such as gender equality, working conditions and human rights.
 - **Governance** refers to responsible, legal and ethical corporate governance, where the company's top management must demonstrate that they can not only manage the company's finances, but also its business ethics, risk management and benefit to society.